AI Workshop: learn to build apps with AI →

 System Information: df - Disk Free Space

-The df command is used to get disk usage information.
+The df command is used to show disk space (how much is free and used).

 Its basic form will print information about the volumes mounted: